Using coroutines in Neovim Lua

 Callback–coroutine conversion

-So I promised to show you how to get ls_dir_co
+I promised to show you how to get ls_co

 and match_co

-, and I’ll do that by adapting ls_dir_cb
+, and I’ll do that by adapting ls_cb

 and match_cb